|

 Not all functions in the methods table are implemented for all types of files.
 For

-method is implemented for normal files but not for sockets.
+example, the seek method is implemented for normal files but not for sockets.
 In

 cases where this partial implementation occurs, the function returns an error

-indication with an error code of PR_INVALID_METHOD_ERROR
+indication with an error code of PR_INVALID_METHOD_ERROR.

 PRFilePrivate